CraftomeCJ/learningJournal/April2002/learningJournal20220424.md

 - [x] I will read and meditate on Bible daily reading for 22min at 9am in my study table today
 <!-- - [] I will practice "Prayer of the heart" for 15min at 9am in my bedroom today -->
 <!-- Recreation => 1 task-->
-- [x] I will read a book for 30 minutes at 2.30pm in my study table today
+- [x] I will read "Think like a Programmer" for 30 minutes at 2.30pm in my study table today
 - [x] I will practice mind, logic and speed read exercises for 40min at 6pm in my journey to meet my wife today
 <!-- - [] I will watch social media for 10 minutes at 7pm in the bathroom today -->
 <!-- - [] I will watch a movie for 3 hours at 8pm in the cinema today -->